This post was originally published on A Globe Well Travelled in 2017. The content has been revised and updated with fresh information.

 Where to stay at Grand Canyon North Rim:

-- Tusayan Ruins and Museum, an 800-year-old Pueblo Indian site.
+Tusayan Ruins and Museum β An 800-year-old Pueblo Indian site along the East Rim.

 What to bring when visiting the Grand Canyon: